Watch an overview on technology transfer from the Association of University Technology Managers.

 Enterprise & Innovation has a range of resources that can be applied to your entrepreneurial endeavor to help ensure success.
 First let’s define a few terms.

 What is a Spinout Company?

-A spinout company is a new company that utilizes or is based on the assets of the University of Nevada, Reno or the Desert Research Institute.
+A spinout company is a new company that utilizes or is based on the assets of the University of Nevada, Reno.
 Assets are generally any intellectual property that was generated at either institute or using its resources.
 This can include anything from patents to copyright software and business methods.
 If you are interested in starting a spinout company, please take the time to understand the Express License agreement and contact us.

 What is a Startup Company?

-A startup company is any other new company not based on intellectual property of the University of Nevada or the Desert Research Institute.
+A startup company is any other new company not based on intellectual property of the University of Nevada.
 We recommend contacting the Nevada Small Business Development Center or Economic Development Authority of Western Nevada for assistance with starting your new company.

 If it’s unclear which type of company you are starting or who has a legal claim to the assets being used, it’s best to check with us.
 Getting it wrong can have adverse consequences in the future.

 Researchers with the University of Nevada, Reno can now send and receive material from other Uniform Biological Material Transfer Agreement (UBMTA) signatory institutions.
 If the organization you wish to work with is on the list of signatories (UBMTA signatory organizations) please fill out the appropriate UBMTA form letter and submit to Enterprise & Innovation .